-As we will see, at the head of the chain we have to assume that there is a concept that does not need other concepts in order to be captured; in other words, a self-capturing concept.
-This requirement is met by all the foundational concepts and, above all, the Primeval Concept.
-However, in this way the select concept might capture only itself, actually leaving us in a world of one entity without discriminations.
+As we will see, at the head of the chain we have to assume that there is a concept that does not need other concepts in order to be captured, in other words, a self-capturing concept.
+This requirement is met by all of the foundational concepts and, above all, by the Primeval Concept.
+However, in this way the selected concept might capture only itself, actually leaving us in a world of one entity without discriminations.
 Such a world is not a world of ordered plurality, and therefore cannot be the object of a rational metaphysic.
 It is a Parmenidean world that might only be an object for the experiences of mystics, if at all.
-We must therefore find among the foundational concepts one that is not only self-capturing but also exclusive, i.e. one that discriminates the object (in this case: itself) from its environs, thus creating a distinction between two objects, or plurality.
+We must therefore find among the foundational concepts one that is not only self-capturing but also exclusive, i.e. one that discriminates the object (in this case: itself) from its environs, thus creating a distinction between two objects, or a plurality.
 At first sight the requirement of exclusivity seems contradictory to the requirement presented above that the concept be a foundational concept, for the latter is all-capturing.
-Yet, out of a concept one may infer its inverse, so that the inverse is, so to speak, contained in it.
-The inverse of the concept of "object" – which is one of the foundational concepts – is the concept of "concept."
+Yet, out of a concept one may infer its inverse, so that the inverse is, so to speak, contained within it.
+The inverse of the concept of ‟object” – which is one of the foundational concepts – is the concept of ‟concept.”
 The concept of concept is actually the only foundational concept that meets both the requirement of reflexivity and that of exclusivity.
 Since this is the concept that creates the most foundational partition of the world as plurality, it should be called the First Partitioner.

 So far I have mentioned two forms of being: thought and reality.
 Every form of being exists in a pool, or pools.
 Thus, for example, thought exists in subjects, while reality exists in space-time.
-The sum of all the pools of the same form of being will be called an ontological sphere.
-However, we have to distinguish between two senses of the word "reality": On the one hand there is the sphere of reality about which we all talk in our everyday lives, which is not totally detached from the sphere of thought.
+The sum of all of the pools of the same form of being will be called an ontological sphere.
+However, we have to distinguish between two senses of the word ‟reality.‟ On the one hand there is the sphere of reality about which we all talk in our everyday lives, which is not totally detached from the sphere of thought.
 It is the sphere that is common to other subjects and myself, and the one we wish to attain when we say we seek truth.
-In contrast there is the reality of the philosophers, who talk about a sphere totally "external" and unreachable by the subject.
-Some of them, the idealists, in their various factions, even negated its existence.
+In contrast there is the reality of the philosophers, who talk about a sphere totally ‟external” and unreachable by the subject.
+Some of them, the idealists in their various factions, even negated its existence.
 In order to distinguish between these two senses of reality, I will give them different names.
-The sphere of reality in the ordinary sense will continue to be called "reality," while the other, unattainable "external" sphere will be named, following Kant, the "noumenon" or "thing in itself," or the "in-itself" for short.
+The sphere of reality in the ordinary sense will continue to be called ‟reality,” while the other, unattainable ‟external” sphere will be named, following Kant, the ‟noumenon” or ‟thing in itself,” or the ‟in-itself” for short.